Q. What is the Doctrine of Estoppel? What is Difference between Estoppel and resjudicata? What is the type of Estoppel?

 Essential Elements-

-1. a person misrepresents by his act, omission or declaration,
+Following are the essential elements of estoppel-1. a person misrepresents by his act, omission or declaration,

 (2) such misrepresentation is regarding the existence of any fact,